 - The connector can log on to Web sites to retrieve content.
-The connector supports: - Basic authentication - HTTP Digest authentication. - NTLMv2 authentication. - You can configure the connector to populate and submit HTML forms.
+The connector supports the following types of authentication: - HTTP Basic - HTTP Digest - \circ NTLMv2 - Kerberos (not supported on the RHEL7FIPS platform). - You can configure the connector to populate and submit HTML forms.
 This feature is useful when the connector must log on to a Web site. - The connector uses canonical links in web pages and response headers to de-duplicate content retrieved from the web.